Code-Institute-Submissions/raphaelmar-Milestone-project-1/readme.md

 * Paste url then press enter

 <h2>credits</h2>
-Background image from Pixmania, all other images used with the permission of Daniel Maringue All text and information provided with the permission of Daniel Maringue
+Background image from Pixmania, all other images used with the permission of Daniel Maringue.
+All text and information provided with the permission of Daniel Maringue.

 <h2>Copied code</h2>
-Some code reused and adapted from previous lessons in the course (Whiskey project and resume project).
+Some code reused and adapted from previous lessons in the Code Institute's Full Stack Web Developer course (Whiskey project and Resume project).
 Bootstrap documentation and W3schools.

 Acknowledgements